US Core Implementation Guide

 Structured Screening and Assessments

-Screening and Assessments can be structured survey instruments consisting of questions with a variety of response including true/false, coded, textual, and multiple choice.
-Examples include PRAPARE, Apgar score and PHQ-9.
+Screening and Assessments can be structured survey instruments consisting of questions with various responses, including true/false, coded, textual, and multiple choice.
+Examples include PRAPARE, Apgar score, and PHQ-9.
 US Core defines two ways to represent the questions and responses to these screening and assessment instruments:

 The sections below provide additional guidance on when Observations and Questionnaire/QuestionnaireResponse can be used to represent the structured screenings and assessments.